The Eye Examination Explained

-If you wear glasses or contact lenses, you likely see your optometrist every year or two.
+If you wear glasses or contact lenses, you likely see your Optometrist every year or two.
 If you have good vision, it’s possible you haven’t had your eyes examined since you were in junior school.
-Eyesight is often taken for granted, but you use it every day, thousands of times, to navigate the world, complete your work, read, watch a movie or pick a loved one out of a crowd.
+Eyesight is often taken for granted, but you use it every day, thousands of times, to navigate the world, complete your work, read a book, watch a movie or pick a loved one out of a crowd.
 Some people refer to an eye exam as an eye test, however an eye test forms only part of the full eye exam, Understanding what happens during an eye exam and the individual tests involved will help demystify them and help explain why they are so important for eye health, vision and your general health.

 There are two primary reasons for an eye exam: to judge your visual acuity and to check for signs of eye disease.
 Both goals are interlinked and one may have a serious impact on the other.
 For example, poor vision could point to eye disease, such as macular degeneration or glaucoma, or it could just mean you need corrective lenses.
 Many eye diseases have almost no noticeable symptoms at first and any lost vision may not be recoverable, making routine exams crucial for early diagnosis.
 On the other hand, perfectly healthy eyes often need correction for sharp, clear vision.
 You can’t know where you stand without a thorough examination.